bbrelje/bbrelje.github.io/_posts/2020-01-28-breaking-bad-habits-atomic.md

 I want to highlight the last two because I think they are the most useful.

 **Increasing friction** - Humans are fundamentally lazy and we will avoid using energy when we can.
 It is important to increase the barrier to repeating a bad habit.
 For example, if I play on my phone when I get up, I should locate my phone away from my bed so I have to get out of bed in order to turn my alarm off.

+A great tip I found (outside the book) to help reduce phone distraction: I moved Twitter, Facebook, and YouTube into a "MindlessGarbage" folder on the third page of iOS.
+This reminds me of the opportunity cost and adds friction to mindless browsing.

 A **commitment device** is a technology or procedure which restricts our future choices.
 Some examples from the book: